lakinsimmerman/Dietary-Food-Recall/README.md

 ## Step 7 ##
 To conclude, a dietary recall of a client, a final recall of any pm snacks is taken place.

+## What To Do After a Dietary Recall ##
+After recalling a clients past 24 hour diet intake,